The Sentencing Act 1991 (Vic) outlines a range of available sentencing types (sentencing orders) for adults found guilty of offences in Victoria.

 - dismissal or discharge.

-Statistics for Sentencing Types
+Statistics on Sentence Types

 - sentencing outcomes in the higher courts for select offences in our Sentencing Snapshots series